Park MGM Hotel & Casino Parking Fee & Valet 2023

 Free Parking at Park MGM Hotel & Casino

-Valet parking is free for those of you with a Gold, Platinum or Noir M life card.
-(Not Pearl).
+Valet parking is free for those of you at the Gold, Platinum or Noir level.
+(But not Pearl).

-You can also park for free if you have the M life Rewards Master Card.
+You can also park for free if you have the MGM branded Master Card.
 There isn’t an annual fee.

-Everyone who has the M life Master Card gets automatically upgraded to “Pearl” M life status, and Pearl card holders get free self-parking.
+Everyone who has the MGM Master Card gets automatically upgraded to “Pearl” status, and Pearl card holders get free self-parking.
 You’ll still have to pay for valet parking however.

-If you get the M life credit card, make sure to bring it with you to Las Vegas, as you’ll have to insert the credit card for free parking access.
+If you get the MGM credit card, make sure to bring it with you to Las Vegas, as you’ll have to insert the credit card for free parking access.

 Also, the first three hours of self-parking for Nevada residents (with proof of i.d.) is complimentary.